sebastian-colomar/protech/README.md

 This section explains how to:

-* Create a disconnected mirror of the target release
+* Create a disconnected mirror of the target OpenShift release
-* Mirror images to the internal registry
+* Mirror release images and Operator catalogs to the internal registry
-* Configure `ImageContentSourcePolicy`
+* Update `ImageContentSourcePolicy` and `CatalogSource`
-* Run the upgrade using the `oc` CLI
+* Upgrade the cluster using the `oc` CLI
+* Update Operators through OLM (Operator Lifecycle Manager)
-* Validate the cluster after the upgrade
+* Validate cluster and Operator health after the upgrade

-All images must be available in the internal registry before starting the upgrade.
+All release images and Operator images must be mirrored and available in the internal registry before starting the upgrade.